kubevela/samples/5.OAM_KPT_Demo/README.md

 This guidance will demonstrate how to use kpt to manage custom Kubernetes applications (i.e. apps defined by CRDs instead of raw Kubernetes workloads).

 We will use [Open Application Model](https://github.com/oam-dev/spec)(OAM) to describe the app for standardization and portability consideration.
 But you are free to use any Custom Resource to describe your application as well.
+[Crossplane](https://github.com/crossplane/crossplane) will be installed as the OAM runtime for Kubernetes.

 ## What is kpt and what is OAM?